miso-lims/runscanner/docs/pages/installation.md

       }
     ]

-The name/platform-type combination is used to define how to interpret the sequencer's results.
+The name/platformType combination is used to define how to interpret the sequencer's results.
 A full list of instrument options can be found in <a href="appendices.html#A">Appendix A: Processor Definitions</a>.
+For more information on how Run Scanner uses this information, please refer to <a href="internal.html#configurations">Configurations</a>.

 <a id="building" />